© Philippe Bourseiller / Getty Images

 This region supports remarkable biodiversity, including more than 150 types of starfish and urchins, 40 species of which are found nowhere else on Earth;22 minke whales; Weddell and leopard seals; and a genetically distinct population of orca, or killer whale, referred to as ecotype-C, which is adapted to feed on Antarctic toothfish.23

 These seas have significant sea ice cover, making large areas unreachable to researchers and limited to fishers.
 A recent survey of the sea-floor community found that 96 percent of the region’s isopods, a type of crustacean, were species new to science.24

 Successfully implementing a network of MPAs in the Southern Ocean would exemplify global cooperation in the face of increasing environmental challenges.

 In 2016, the annual CCAMLR meeting showcased an example of such cooperation with the consensus designation of the world’s largest MPA, in the Ross Sea.
-The 2.06 million-square-kilometre (almost 800,000-square-mile)10 area includes 1.55 million square kilometres of open water and extends to the coastline under the Ross Ice Shelf.
-The MPA, more than three times the size of France, will go into force in December 2017.
+The 2.06 million-square-kilometre (almost 800,000-square-mile)25 area includes 1.55 million square kilometres of open water and extends to the coastline under the Ross Ice Shelf.
+The MPA, more than three times the size of France, went into force in December 2017.

 With the establishment of the Ross Sea Region MPA, CCAMLR has taken the first step needed to create a network of large-scale MPAs.
 The next steps towards reaching this goal must include designating the proposed Weddell Sea and East Antarctic MPAs, as well as advancing the proposal for an MPA off the Western Antarctic Peninsula.